Change

 S

-• Scale of investment in human resources
+• Policy for investment in human resources

 • Scale and progress of human resource shift